upes-open/Open-Crime-Analysis/README.md

 * [Setup](#setup)

 ## General Information
-Today the crime rate is rising day by day and all the governments effort around the word are directed at raising the crime rate using data mining which is a grade field of application with high data set volume it has province that it has with its technique to take the advantage with historical data this would have the police department by analysing the data and getting from it the information.
+Today the crime rate is rising day by day.
+The government's efforts are directed at raising the crime rate using data mining, which would be a grade field of application with high data set volume.
+It has provinces that its technique to take advantage of historical data would have the police department analyzing the data and extracting information from it.
+This information can be further used for visualization, helping us in solving the problem further.

 ## Technologies Used
 Python, JavaScript, MySQL, Firebase, Django, React